Ronnie and Donna Barrett knew they were attending a retirement ceremony on the MTSU campus Friday, Feb. 24.

 The Barretts, owners of Christiana, Tennessee-based Barrett Firearms Manufacturing, received a framed certificate from Keith M. Huber, senior adviser for veterans and leadership initiatives at MTSU, for the company’s “hiring veterans and allowing them to continue to serve” after retiring from the military, Huber said.

-The framed certificate idea originated with Huber and Hilary Miller, director of the Charlie and Hazel Daniels Veterans and Military Family Center.
-The Barretts received the first framed certificate.
-Huber and Miller plan to recognize other businesses and individuals in the future.
+The framed certificate idea originated with Huber and Dr. Hilary Miller, director of the Charlie and Hazel Daniels Veterans and Military Family Center.
+The Barretts received the first framed certificate, and Huber and Miller say they plan to recognize other businesses and individuals in the future.

-“We are pleased to be recognized for the Veterans Transitioning Home (and Daniels Center),” Ronnie Barrett said after the 45-minute program ended.
+“We are pleased to be recognized for the Veterans Transitioning Home,” Ronnie Barrett said after the 45-minute program ended.
 “It is always a good idea to hire a veteran.
 We have done well in hiring veterans in the 35 years we have been in business.”

 Donna Barrett is an MTSU alumna and former state representative.